modalitysystems/modalitysoftware-docs/CreateTeam/RegisterApplicationAPI.md

    [appRoles](http://docs.modalitysoftware.com/CreateTeam/images/appRoles.json)

-   * That should end up looking like this
+   * Which should end up looking like this

    ![RegisterApplication12](images/registerapplication12.png)

-   * Click Save
+   * Click Save and continue on to [RegisterApplicationClient](RegisterApplicationClient.md)